 The second involved a bit of research, but I decided on Piz Buin’s Allergy range (the Aftersun is lovely), Ultrasun sun cream, and Avene’s tinted SPF 50 for the face which was ideal for going makeup free on the beach.
 I genuinely feel like these discoveries have changed my life, and yes, I realise that makes me sound like an idiot.
 The Ultrasun only needs applying once a day and has no fragrance, rubs in deliciously and feels good on the skin – and I had no allergies or rashes in sight.
 I couldn’t believe it – I was in the same country as where I had my worst hit of skin reaction two years ago and yet there wasn’t a patch of redness to be seen.
 Ultrasun, you rock.

 The third is so simple but utterly brilliant – Aqueous Cream with Calamine.
 This stuff is magical.
 It costs about £1 or £2 for a pot or tube from your local chemist or Boots and it’s cooling, calming and moisturising in one.
 I used it on sunburn (I stupidly managed to burn on the last day) and the tiniest hint of heat rash (which only appeared on day 10 of the holiday – miracle!) and within half an hour it had disappeared.
 Now I am never without the stuff, even at home.

 Do you suffer with sensitive skin?
 What products do you swear by?

-*UPDATE* I’ve written a new piece on how to stop and get rid of prickly heat on Get The Gloss with some great expert advice – check it out and hope it helps!
+If you’re suffering with prickly heat I’ve written a new, far lengthier and detailed piece on how to stop and get rid of prickly heat on Get The Gloss with some great expert advice – check it out and hope it helps!